 You’ve found the perfect car for your next upgrade, but what are you going to do with your old car?
-If you want to get a great price, minimise stress and make sure you tick all the compliance boxes, you’ll need to keep a few things in mind.
+You can do a trade-in with a dealership, have an auction house auction off your car, or sell on consignment.

 This step-by-step selling guide outlines what you need to do to sell your car, and the strategies that could help you get a great price for your pre-loved vehicle.

 Firstly, when you decide to sell your car privately, you are willing to engage with possibly a slower and more complex process.
 This begins with making sure your car is roadworthy and all paperwork is up to date.
 It is worth considering a visit to a mechanic to obtain a roadworthy certificate.

 It is important to have an estimated price in which you aim to sell your car.
 Researching the comparison version of your car’s model, age and kilometres can give insight into the price range.

 You need to be prepared to be lenient with buyers depending on your car’s condition.
 It is worth considering setting your asking price higher than the amount you want to receive, creating room to negotiate.

 Depending on the age of your car and its condition, as well as the time and money you are willing to spend, you may need to consider whether or not to repair any necessary mechanical or cosmetic issues.

 Mechanical areas could include making sure the oil and mechanical fluids are serviced, as well as obvious leaks, signs of a leaking radiator, cracked hoses.
 Make sure all fluids are topped up such as windscreen washer reservoir and radiator fluid.
 Tyres may need to be replaced if worn out or severely scratched.
 If this isn’t necessary, a tyre gloss product can be applied and also your air pressure should be correct.
 Oiling the hinges of the door, hood and trunk can help avoid any squeaky noises and cleaning the engine compartment with an engine cleaner spray.